marmelab/react-admin/UPGRADE.md

 ## `useAuthenticated` Signature has Changed

 `useAuthenticated` uses to accept only the parameters passed to the `authProvider.checkAuth` function.
-It now accept an option object with two properties:
+It now accepts an option object with two properties:
 - `enabled`: whether it should check for an authenticated user
 - `params`: the parameters to pass to `checkAuth`